prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 The OpenRTB field is `ext.prebid.adservertargeting`.
 Here's an example:

 ```
-   ext.prebid.adservertargeting:  [{
+"ext.prebid.adservertargeting":  [
+  {
     "key": "hb_amp_ow",           // the targeting key
     "source": "bidrequest",       // pull the value from the path specified in the bid request object
     "value": "ext.prebid.amp.data.ow"  // path to value in the bidrequest
   },{
     "key": "hb_static_thing",
     "source": "static",          // just use the 'value' provided
     "value": "my-static-value"
   },{
-               "key": "{{BIDDER}}_custom1", // {{BIDDER}} is a macro to be resolved
+    "key": "{% raw %}{{BIDDER}}{% endraw %}_custom1", // {% raw %}{{BIDDER}}{% endraw %} is a macro to be resolved
     "source": "bidresponse",     // pull the value from the path specified in the bid response object
     "value": "seatbid.bid.ext.custom1"
   }
-   }]
+]
 ```
 `ext.prebid.adservertargeting` is an array objects.
 Each object has the following format: